fmlove/Thesis/output/_main.md

 ### Cortical neuron cultures

 Primary cortical neurons were obtained from embryonic day 18 Sprague Dawley rats.
 Cortices were dissected in HEPES-HBSS and dissociated with papain for approximately 5 minutes at 37°, followed by DNAse treatment and trituration through a flame-polished glass pipette.
 Cells were filtered through a 40$\mu$m cell strainer *(Falcon, 352340)* and plated at a density of 200K-400K cells per imaging plate *(Greiner Bio-One, 627860)* or 50-100K cells per acid-washed glass coverslip.
-(Plates and coverslips were coated with 50$\mu$g/mL poly-D-lysine *(SigmaAldrich, P1149)* in borate buffer.)
+(Plates and coverslips were coated with 50$\mu$g/mL poly-D-lysine *(Sigma-Aldrich, P1149)* in borate buffer.)
 Cells were grown in MACS Neuro Medium *(Miltenyi Biotec, 130-093-570)*, supplemented with NeuroBrew-21 *(Miltenyi Biotec, 130-093-566)*, GlutaMAX *(Thermo Fisher, 35050061)*, and ITS *(R&D Systems, AR013)* at 37° with 7% CO~2~.

 ### Transfection